-The theoretical model presented in Section 2 suggests that pricing errors are more correlated for stocks that load on the same underlying risk factors.
-In order to empirically test this prediction, I first need estimates of pricing errors for every point in time.
+The theoretical model presented in Section 2 suggests that pricing errors are more correlated for stocks that load in the same direction on the underlying risk factors.
+To empirically test this prediction, I first need estimates of pricing errors for every point in time.
 As described in Section 3, I obtain pricing error estimates as smoothed states form a state space model.
 I present the estimation results from estimating the state space model in Table 2.